HYBRID EVENT: Join us in person in Singapore or attend virtually from anywhere.

 Biography:

-She earned her Ph.D. at the Department of Hygiene and Human Nutrition, Division of Dietetics, at Poznan University of Life Sciences, and completed her habilitation at Poznan University of Medical Sciences in the field of health and medical sciences.
-Her current research focuses on the impact of diet and physical activity on clinical, hormonal, and immunometabolic parameters in women with polycystic ovary syndrome, menstrual disorders, infertility, and during pregnancy
+She received her Ph.D. in nutritional sciences from Poznań University of Life Sciences and completed her habilitation in health and medical sciences at Poznań University of Medical Sciences.
+Her research focuses on the impact of nutrition and physical activity on reproductive, hormonal, metabolic, inflammatory, and immunometabolic health in adolescent girls and women, particularly in Polycystic Ovary Syndrome (PCOS), menstrual disorders, infertility, and pregnancy.

 Watsapp